pawasagrwl/portfolio-code/README.md

 # My Portfolio

 This portfolio website is built with React and Tailwind CSS.
-It's based on the [React & TailwindCSS Portfolio template](https://github.com/realstoman/react-tailwindcss-portfolio) by [Nangialai Stoman](https://github.com/realstoman).
+It's based on the [React & TailwindCSS Portfolio template][template] by [Nangialai Stoman][stoman].

 ## Customizations

 - Enable showcasing different projects in a single project view.
 - Integrated with EmailJS, with form validation, for the 'Hire Me' and 'Contact Form' features.
 - Changed Footer Copyright to Last Updated
-- About Text is now shown in a Terminal Box (inspired from [Andy Luo's React Portfolio](https://github.com/Andy8647/andy-luo-portfolio))
+- About Text is now shown in a Terminal Box (inspired from [Andy Luo's React Portfolio][andyluo])
 - Home button replaced with a home icon for better UX.

 ## Live Demo

-You can view the live demo of the portfolio here: [Live Demo](https://pawasagrwl.github.io)
+You can view the live demo of the portfolio here: [Live Demo][demo]

 ## Deployment on GitHub Pages